 - 1/2 teaspoon ground cloves

 For the Gingerbread Cookie Icing (see note on portion size)

 - 2-4 tablespoons milk

 - 2 tablespoons light corn syrup *

 - In a large mixing bowl using a hand mixer on medium speed whip your butter until

 light and fluffy.
 Add brown sugar and mix till combined.
 Then add molasses, egg, and vanilla and mix again until well combined, about 2 minutes.
 It's ok if the batter separates a little bit.

-Now add the flour, baking soda, salt, and spices and continue to mix on medium speed until well combined.
-Separate your dough into two sections and wrap them in wax paper or cling wrap and place them in the freezer about 2 hours.
+- Now add the flour, baking soda, salt, and spices and continue to mix on medium speed until well combined.
+Separate your dough into two sections and wrap them in wax paper or cling wrap and place them in the fridge or freezer about 2 hours or until really cold.

 dap of icing under them to hold them in place.